WorkplaceJuly 21, 2024 · 7 min read

 Gaslighting in the Workplace: How to Spot Sabotage and Protect Yourself

-Workplace sabotage is one of the more insidious forms of gaslighting at work because it compounds: not only is someone undermining your performance, they're simultaneously creating conditions that make you doubt whether it's happening at all.
-By the time the damage is visible, you've spent months questioning your own competence.
+Workplace sabotage compounds when gaslighting sits on top of it.
+Someone undermines your performance and simultaneously creates conditions that make you doubt whether it's happening at all.
+By the time the damage is visible, you may have spent months questioning your own competence.

-Understanding the specific forms sabotage takes — and how gaslighting obscures it — is the first line of defense.
+Understanding the specific forms sabotage takes, and how gaslighting obscures them, is the first line of defense.

 What Workplace Sabotage Looks Like